David Martosko: Trump impeachment question

 Martosko asked Donald Trump a question on the South Lawn of the White House on Oct.
 3, 2019 about his July 25, 2019 phone call with Ukrainian President Volodymyr Zelinskyy.
 Video and audio of the question and answer were featured in multiple hearings during Trump's first impeachment in 2020.

 "Mr. President, what exactly did you hope Zelensky would do about the Bidens after your phone call?
 Exactly," Martosko asked.

 "If they were honest about it, they’d start a major investigation into the Bidens.
-It’s a very simple answer," Trump replied, adding that "likewise China should start an investigation into the Bidens."
-Trump's acknowledgment confirmed that he tried to use his presidential power to influence a foreign government to investigate Joe Biden,who was then Trump's chief Democratic rival for the presidency.
+It’s a very simple answer," Trump replied, adding that "likewise, China should start an investigation into the Bidens because what happened in China is just about as bad as what happened with Ukraine.
+So I would say that President Zelensky, if it were me, I would recommend that they start an investigation into the Bidens."
+Trump's acknowledgment confirmed that he tried to use his presidential power to influence a foreign government to investigate Joe Biden, who was then Trump's chief Democratic rival for the presidency.

 Daily Mail

 Martosko joined DailyMail.com in 2013.
 Until 2020 he was DailyMail.com's chief U.S. political correspondent and a member of the White House press corps.
 He covered the 2016 presidential campaigns of Donald Trump and Hillary Clinton, and conducted the first political interview with Trump at his New York City office in Trump Tower.

 On June 15, 2015, Martosko was the designated print "pool" reporter tasked with following Hillary Clinton around New Hampshire for the day, filing reports for the benefit of other news outlets.
 Clinton's team refused to let him board the press van.
 Campaign press secretary Nick Merrill denied that the campaign had excluded Martosko in reaction to his critical reporting, and said Clinton's team would "do our best to find equilibrium and best accommodate interest from as many news outlets as possible, given the space limitations of our events."
 All 14 news organizations participating in the pool signed a statement defending Martosko by saying "any attempt by the campaign to dictate who is in the pool is unacceptable."

 According to Politico, "During the 2016 campaign, [Martosko] was perhaps the most prolific reporter" who covered Trump.
 He interviewed the future president repeatedly during the campaign.

 Beginning during his tenure, and continuing after he left his position at DailyMail.com, Martosko appeared daily as Chief Political Correspondent on DailyMailTV, a syndicated daytime TV program.
 He won an Emmy Award in 2019 as a correspondent when his reporting was included in DailyMailTV's winning entry in the "Outstanding Entertainment News Program" category.

-Martosko was a finalist for a Society of Professional Journalists award in 2020 for his Daily Mail series "Land of a Million Orphans".
+Martosko was a finalist for a Society of Professional Journalists award in 2020 for his Daily Mail series "Land of a Million Orphans."